 Credit: @tourchautauqua on Instagram

 A visit to Lucille Ball Memorial Park outside of the Queen of Comedy’s native Jamestown (pictured), will offer you the chance to snap a picture with two statues made in her likeness, including the viral “Scary Lucy,” and enjoy postcard views of Celoron Lighthouse as red, gold, and orange trees line the Chautauqua Lake shore.
 Five miles of hiking trails at the Audubon Community Nature Center lead you through fields, woods, and wetlands.
-From October 7-8, this wildlife sanctuary transforms into an Enchanted Forest for a special non-scary Halloween event where you’ll walk along lit trails and encounter talking animals.
+In early October, this wildlife sanctuary transforms into an Enchanted Forest for a special non-scary Halloween event where you’ll walk along lit trails and encounter talking animals.

 Credit: Jonathan Weston

 With a commanding view of Lake Erie and 70-acres of treetops, Luensman Overview Park offers one of the best bird’s eye views of the foliage in this region.
 Soak in the season’s fall splendor as you weave your way through towering rocks in ancient forests that are home to 800-year-old hemlocks at Panama Rocks Scenic Park (pictured).
-The treasured Allegany State Park is a wilderness playground with beautiful lakes and lush forests that make it a fall foliage hotspot with cabins and campsites available through the end of October.
+The treasured Allegany State Park is a wilderness playground with beautiful lakes and lush forests that make it a fall foliage hotspot with cabins and campsites available through the end of October and a variety of cottages available year-round.
 Griffis Sculpture Park is another great destination where monumental statues meet nature trails.

 Credit: @garrett317 on Instagram